Bertrand paradox (probability): Classical solution

-The problem's classical solution (presented, for example, in Bertrand's own work) hinges on the method by which a chord is chosen "at random".
+The problem's classical solution (presented, for example, in Bertrand's own work) depends on the method by which a chord is chosen "at random".
 The argument is that if the method of random selection is specified, the problem will have a well-defined solution (determined by the principle of indifference).
 The three solutions presented by Bertrand correspond to different selection methods, and in the absence of further information there is no reason to prefer one over another; accordingly, the problem as stated has no unique solution.

 Jaynes's solution using the "maximum ignorance" principle

-In his 1973 paper "The Well-Posed Problem", Edwin Jaynes proposed a solution to Bertrand's paradox, based on the principle of "maximum ignorance"—that we should not use any information that is not given in the statement of the problem.
-Jaynes pointed out that Bertrand's problem does not specify the position or size of the circle, and argued that therefore any definite and objective solution must be "indifferent" to size and position.
+In his 1973 paper "The Well-Posed Problem", Edwin Jaynes proposed a solution to Bertrand's paradox based on the principle of "maximum ignorance"—that we should not use any information that is not given in the statement of the problem.
+Jaynes pointed out that Bertrand's problem does not specify the position or size of the circle and argued that therefore any definite and objective solution must be "indifferent" to size and position.
 In other words: the solution must be both scale and translation invariant.

 To illustrate: assume that chords are laid at random onto a circle with a diameter of 2, say by throwing straws onto it from far away and converting them to chords by extension/restriction.
 Now another circle with a smaller diameter (e.g., 1.1) is laid into the larger circle.
 Then the distribution of the chords on that smaller circle needs to be the same as the restricted distribution of chords on the larger circle (again using extension/restriction of the generating straws).
 Thus, if the smaller circle is moved around within the larger circle, the restricted distribution should not change.
 It can be seen very easily that there would be a change for method 3: the chord distribution on the small red circle looks qualitatively different from the distribution on the large circle:

 The same occurs for method 1, though it is harder to see in a graphical representation.
 Method 2 is the only one that is both scale invariant and translation invariant; method 3 is just scale invariant, method 1 is neither.